ritish78/Storage-Drive/README.md

 # Storage-Drive
 A web application to upload files, notes and store username and password for different websites.
 This project is under development.
 Selenium Webdriver will be added.
+* This web app is deployed to heroku: https://storage-drive.herokuapp.com
+  * Initial load time will be more than 10 seconds as it takes time for heroku to start the web app.
+Heroku stops the app if we don't use the web app for more than half hour to save server time.
+  * To test the file upload, please select the file of least size.
+Its best if we create a new text document with only few bytes of size.

 # How to install:
 1. Using terminal clone this repo by this command: